-Chronic diseases such as diabetes, hypertension, and mental health conditions require continuous management and care, often placing a significant strain on healthcare systems globally.
+Chronic diseases such diabetes. as hypertension, and mental health conditions require continuous management and care, often placing a significant strain on healthcare systems globally.
 Traditional healthcare models, while critical, sometimes fall short in addressing the holistic needs of those living with chronic conditions due to their primarily clinical focus.
-Herein lies the significance of the research's exploration into peer support programs as a supplemental approach to disease management.
+Herein lies the significance of the research's exploration into peer support programs as а supplemental approach disease to management.